TomKings Puppies FAQ 3

 TRAIN YOUR PUPPY

-If you have any question regarding the training of your TomKings Frenchie, please send it to [email protected] and we’ll forward it to our expert!
+If you ever have a question about training your TomKings Frenchie, feel free to email us at training@tomkingskennel.com—we’ll be happy to forward it to our expert!

-If you have any question regarding the training of your TomKings Frenchie, please send it to [email protected] and we’ll forward it to our expert!
+If you ever have a question about training your TomKings Frenchie, feel free to email us at training@tomkingskennel.com—we’ll be happy to forward it to our expert!

 Read our blogposts about leash training and teaching basic commands to your Frenchie.

-If you have any question regarding the training of your TomKings Frenchie, please send it to [email protected] and we’ll forward it to our expert!
+If you ever have a question about training your TomKings Frenchie, feel free to email us at training@tomkingskennel.com—we’ll be happy to forward it to our expert!

 Please check out this video too.

-If you have any question regarding the training of your TomKings Frenchie, please send it to [email protected] and we’ll forward it to our expert!
+If you ever have a question about training your TomKings Frenchie, feel free to email us at training@tomkingskennel.com—we’ll be happy to forward it to our expert!

-If you have any question regarding the training of your TomKings Frenchie, please send it to [email protected] and we’ll forward it to our expert!
+If you ever have a question about training your TomKings Frenchie, feel free to email us at training@tomkingskennel.com—we’ll be happy to forward it to our expert!

-There is no exact number for how long a dog can hold a pee.
-It mostly depends on its age but on some individual factors too.
-Some nine-month-old pups can only hold it for six hours, while others for eight.
+There’s no exact number for how long a dog can hold their pee—it mainly depends on their age, but other individual factors can also play a role.
+Some nine-month-old pups may only manage six hours, while others can go for eight.

-But according to our breeding experiences, young pups (around 5 month-old) need to pee every 5-6 hours, while adult dogs can be fine for up to ten hours.
+Based on our experience, young puppies around five months old typically need to go every 5–6 hours, while adult dogs can comfortably wait up to ten hours.

-So how can you start to train your dog to hold pee for long periods?
+So how can you train your pup to hold it a bit longer?

 Do you have a pet door?